Reckless Domestic Violence

 Were you arrested in Central Texas for recklessly committing a domestic violence crime?
 Do not try to explain to yourself to authorities.
-Instead, you should contact Law Office of Price & Wiggins, P.C. as soon as possible.
+Instead, you should contact Law Office of Michael J. Price, P.C. as soon as possible.

 Michael J. Price is an experienced criminal defense lawyer in Georgetown who defends clients accused of domestic violence offenses in Belton, Cedar Park, Georgetown, Harker Heights, Hutto, and several other nearby areas in Williamson County and Bell County.

 Call (512) 354-1880 today to have our attorney review your case and answer all of your legal questions during a free, confidential consultation.